firelightrpg/PilotWave/README.md

 <!-- TOC --><a name="ranged-attacks"></a>

-### Ranged Attacks
+### Ranged Combat

 In Pilot Wave, opponent’s do not roll an opposed skill roll.
-Instead, difficulty is determined by range.
+Instead, difficulty is determined by range band.

 <!-- TOC --><a name="weapon-and-armor-ratings"></a>